I was recently asked by a journalist if there was such as a thing as good debt?

 I asked my financial advisor, Chenine Gouws, what she thought below is the response she sent to me by email (Or just scroll down to watch my video response):

-Good debt is when debt is made that will result in a growth in value or will generate long-term income.
+Good debt is debt that'll result in a growth in value or will generate long-term income

-This is debt that's used to pay for a university education is the perfect example of good debt.
+This is debt that's used to pay for a university education and is the perfect example of good debt.

-They generally have a very low interest rates compared to other types of debt.
+Student loans generally have a very low interest rates compared to other types of debt.
 A university education vastly increases your chances of having superior earnings in the future, which is why it's considered good debt.

 Mortgages generally also have lower interest rates than other debt, mortgage interest is also tax deductible.